-God, who made the institution of marriage and the concept of headship (Eph.
-5:23; 1 Cor.
-11:3), knows better than us.
-But this is hard to accept when we’ve been schooled in the world’s ideology by mothers, sisters, or friends looking out for themselves who never trusted in God, even if they say they do.
+God, who made the institution of marriage and the concept of headship (Ephesians 5:23; 1 Corinthians 11:3), knows better than us.
+But this is hard to accept when we’ve been schooled in the world’s ideology by mothers, sisters, or friends looking out for themselves who’ve never trusted in God, even if they say they do.

 They profess that they know God; but in works they deny him, being abominable, and disobedient, and unto every good work reprobate.
 Titus 1:16